latest nhpb_banner 1__compressed2

 Harbor Interfaith Services

-Provides individuals and low income families with emergency shelter, food, advocacy on public and government benefits, and job placement services.
+Provides individuals and low income families with emergency shelter, food, advocacy on public and government benefits.
+People in the homeless shelter can also access job placement services.

 His Nesting Place